-Maybe you’ve come across someone or know of a friend of a friend who was engaged in a bit of under-the-table work while overstaying a tourist visa.
-While this is not unheard of in many parts of Europe it isn’t legal and you can land yourself in trouble – this could be in the form of a fine, a criminal record, or even a ban on entry and deportation.
-Working without these threats hanging over you makes for a far more peaceful and pleasant TEFL experience, so it’s worth researching how to keep things above board.
+Maybe you’ve come across someone who was engaged in a bit of under-the-table work while overstaying a tourist visa.
+While this is not unheard of in many parts of Europe, it isn’t legal and you can land yourself in trouble – this could be in the form of a fine, a criminal record, or even a ban on entry and deportation.
+That’s never good, so it’s worth researching how to keep things above board.

 We’ve compiled some information about a few countries in Europe where there are options for non-EU citizens to legally work teaching English.
-This is by no means an exhaustive list – you could speak to a dozen different non-EU teachers in some countries and get a dozen different stories about how they ended up teaching there – but, hopefully, this will give you an idea of some avenues you can explore!
+This is by no means an exhaustive list but, hopefully, this will give you an idea of some avenues you can explore.

-Citizens of America, Australia, Canada, Israel, Japan, New Zealand, Switzerland, and the Republic of Korea are able to apply for a residence permit for work purposes after entering the country – if you are a citizen of any other (non-EU) country this process has to be carried out before arrival.
+Citizens of the USA, Australia, Canada, Israel, Japan, New Zealand, Switzerland, and the Republic of Korea are able to apply for a residence permit for work purposes after entering the country.
+If you are a citizen of any other (non-EU) country this process has to be carried out before arrival.

 The process of applying for a work visa in Germany takes some time, during which you will need to be able to financially support yourself, and involves the somewhat daunting task of dealing with German bureaucracy – you will need either a decent knowledge of German, a German-speaking friend, or to hire a translator to assist with the process.